destroyergm/chess/README.md

 # Requirements
  - Ruby
  - Linux ( tested with GNOME terminal )
+ - Optional: Set your terminal font bigger in order to see the pieces better
 # About
+The game in the current state is WIP
+Working features:
+ - Rendering of the game board
+ - Chess input to matrix parser
+ - Move validation for pawns
+Not implemented:
+ - Move validation for Rooks, Queens, Horses, Bishops, Kings
+ - Check-mate condtions, stalemate
+ - King dosn't get a priority if he is beeing targeted
+ - You can't turn pawns intro Queens when reaching the oposite side
-This is how the board looks.
+ - Swap Rook and King when special conditions are met This is how the board looks.
 In order to play the game you just need to run `ruby start.rb` The project also includes some RSpec tests, in order to see them you type `rake`
 ```